 Fire Inspectors and Investigators

 Fire inspectors and investigators conduct on-site assessments of buildings, identify potential fire hazards and verify compliance with local, state and federal regulations.
 They also conduct investigations into the causes of explosions or fires.
 Minimum employment requirements include a high school diploma and previous experience as a fire or police worker; candidates with associate or bachelor's degrees in chemistry, engineering or fire science may be preferred.
-Nationwide, job growth from 2014-2024 is projected to increase by an about average rate of 6% for fire inspectors and investigators, who earned a median yearly salary of $56,730 in May 2015, according to the U.S Bureau of Labor Statistics (BLS).
+Nationwide, job growth from 2016-2026 is projected to increase by an average amount of 7% for fire inspectors and investigators, who earned a median yearly salary of $59,260 in May 2017, according to the U.S Bureau of Labor Statistics (BLS).